IlyasKadi/HTTP/README.md

 ```sh
 sudo htpasswd -c /etc/apache2/.htpasswd oussama
 ```
-then you will be asked to supply and confirm a password for the user.
+Then we will be asked to supply and confirm a password for that user.

 #### Verify-the-encrypting-of-the-username-and-the-password
    <p align="center">